 Liberation Psychology

-Originating in Latin America, this therapeutic approach aims to address both personal and collective suffering caused by systemic inequalities, promoting social justice and empowerment.
+Liberation psychology is a therapeutic approach that recognizes the significant impact of social, political, and economic oppression on mental health and well-being.
+Originating in Latin America, this approach aims to address both personal and collective suffering caused by systemic inequalities, promoting social justice, empowerment, and collective liberation.

 Core Principles

-• Empowerment: The goal is to empower individuals and communities to challenge oppressive systems, fostering personal agency and collective action.
+• Empowerment: This approach empowers individuals and communities to challenge oppressive systems, fostering personal agency and collective action.
+Clients are encouraged to recognize their own strength, build resilience, and actively participate in both their healing and broader social change.

 Overall, liberation psychology seeks to dismantle oppression and promote mental well-being by empowering individuals to challenge systemic inequities and work toward social justice.